Timo Liekoski: College

 Liekoski began his coaching career in 1972 when he served as the first head coach of the University of Wisconsin–Milwaukee soccer team.
 In 1973, Liekoski replaced Miller as head coach of the Hartwick College men's soccer team.
 He lasted only two seasons and compiled a 30–9–7 record.
 He took the Hawks to the 1974 NCAA Final Four and was inducted into the Hartwick College Athletic Hall of Fame in 1995.

+During his two seasons at Hartwick, Liekoski compiled a 30–9–7 record, and the 1974 team advanced to the NCAA tournament's national semifinals.

 Professional

 In 1976, Miller became head coach of the Dallas Tornado of the North American Soccer League.
 He brought Liekoski in as an assistant that year.
 In 1978, he became the head coach of the Houston Hurricane.
 That fall, Liekoski became the head coach of the Houston Summit, a team in the newly established Major Indoor Soccer League.
 He took the Summit to a league leading 18–6 record and gained MISL Coach of the Year honors.
 He followed this in 1979 when he coached the Hurricane to an unexpected 22–8 record and was named the 1979 NASL Coach of the Year.
 The Edmonton Drillers hired Liekoski in 1980.
 Liekoski took the team, which had finished the 1979 season at 8–22 to 17–15 in 1980.
 He then took the Drillers to the 1980–1981 NASL indoor championship.
 However, when Edmonton began the 1981 season at 6–12, the team fired him on June 22, 1981.
 In September 1981, the expansion New Jersey Rockets hired Liekoski.
 In February 1982, the Rockets fired him after the team started with a 4–13 record.
 In July 1982, the Cleveland Force hired Liekoski.
 He coached the Force until July 1988 when the team folded.
 On September 26, 1988, the Canton Invaders of the American Indoor Soccer Association signed Liekoski to a one-year contract, with an option for a second year.
 He took the Invaders to the 1989 and 1990 championships.